JesseTG/melonds-ds/README.md

 - **Local Wireless:**
-  Upstream melonDS supports emulating local wireless multiplayer (e.g. Multi-Card Play, Download Play) with multiple instances of melonDS on the same computer.
+  Upstream melonDS supports emulating local wireless multiplayer (e.g. Multi-Card Play, Download Play) with multiple instances of melonDS on the same computer or on the same network.
-  However, melonDS DS does not support this functionality at this time.
+  This feature is not yet integrated into melonDS DS.
 - **Homebrew Savestates:**
   melonDS has limited support for taking savestates of homebrew games, as the virtual SD card is not included in savestate data.